 High voltage electricity is required to operate this system.
-Adhere to the National Electrical Codes and these instructions when wiring.
+Adhere to the NEC code and these instructions when wiring.
 Improper connections and inadequate grounding can cause accidental injury or death.

-Always ground the unit following local, state, and National Electrical Codes.
+Always ground the unit following local, state, and NEC codes.
+There is risk of fire, electric shock, and physical injury or death.